 By the time the sky began to lighten Pet had crossed a valley and a hill.
 She was about halfway to the site and still had no idea what she going to do.
 All she knew was that she burned with hatred and desperately wanted to find a way to destroy these vile creatures — to kill as many as she could.

 She was about to step out from under the cover of trees to cross a small meadow at the bottom of the valley when she heard the sound of one of the Hunters' small scout flyers approaching.
-Without thinking she grabbed a pole that was a fallen stick-palm, hefted it and when the scout screamed into view, threw the pole into its jet intake.
+Without thinking she grabbed a spear-like pole that had been the thin trunk of a fallen stick-palm, hefted it, and when the scout screamed into view, threw the pole into its jet intake.
 There was an explosion.
 Fragments of metal and stick sprayed out, shredding shrubs and small palms.
 The scout nosedived into the trees behind her and was torn apart.
 Pet ran to the site of the crash.
 One of the hunters had been ripped to pieces on impact with a tree.
 The other was lying broken on the ground, not moving.
 Pet picked up a sharp stick and moved warily closer.
-Its four thin legs were crushed and bent askew and the main, flat body was seeping blue liquid where a stick had penetrated between the large, overlapping scales.
+The hunter's four thin legs were crushed and bent askew and the main, flat body was seeping blue liquid where a stick had penetrated between the large, overlapping scales.
 The creature's eyes were closed.
 The nasty pincers and thin, soft, short tentacles on either side of its mouth were not moving.
 She stepped closer and touched it with her stick.
 An eye fluttered open and stared glassily at her, causing her to step back involuntarily.
 Then, remembering the murder of her people and many of Mother's people, she growled, stepped forward, and thrust the stick deeply into the creature's eye.
 The tentacles stiffened, the pincers widened, then both relaxed.

 Pet felt sick.
 Turning away, she continued grimly on her previous path.
 Once more at the edge of the trees, she looked around in the early dawn light to see if all was clear, scampered across the meadow and began climbing the last hill.
 She knew that when she reached the top of this hill she would be able to see the Hunters' landing site.